 Trust is an important resource in managing virtual teams.
 It boosts a team’s morale and work output.
 It also encourages workplace accountability, whereas low levels of trust only hurt an organization.

 This becomes difficult when team members barely know one another or have no idea about what the others are responsible for.
 It makes room for doubt and misunderstanding.
-Worse, it leaves virtual assistants questioning the value of their work.
+Worse, it leaves distant assistants questioning the value of their work.

 “If you know what small modifications to make, you can change the way that people behave around you.” – Arthur Carmazzi

 It is easy to spot issues of trust in an organization when there is blaming among its members.
 According to Carmazzi, blaming can create a detrimental workplace culture.
 It affects not just the average Joes but also the high-performing workers.

 VAs look to business owners for guidance.
 They work incredibly hard to help grow your business.
 Give them the confidence to be their best by mapping out systems and workflows even before hiring.